- 17 Aug 2022

 - AWS (AWS Logs, FlowLogs, CloudTrail)

 - Plain/Raw Text (TCP, UDP, AMQP, Kafka)

-The Graylog Marketplace is the central directoryof add-ons for Graylog.
-It contains plugins, content packs, GELF libraries andmore content built by Graylog developers and community members.
+The Graylog Marketplace is the central directory of add-ons for Graylog.
+Graylog Marketplace contains plugins, content packs, GELF libraries, and more content built by Graylog developers and community members.

-The users’ level of skill should be considered.
-Less technical users may require more pre-built content, such as dashboards.
-They may also require more training.
+Also, consider the user's skill level.
+Less technical users may require more pre-built content, such as dashboards, and they may require additional training.

 - Security Analysts

 A key question when planning your log management system is log retention.
 There are two options for retention: online and archived.
 Online data is stored in Elasticsearch and is searchable through the Graylog GUI.
 Archived data is stored in a compressed format, either on the Graylog server or on a network file share.
 Archived data is still searchable, e.g., via GREP, but must be reconstituted in Graylog to be searchable through the GUI again.